EranTzarum/Eran-Tzarum-Introduction/README.md

 **Up until today I have learned to work with JAVA , Python and C# at a high level.**

-**Acquired skills in Data Structure, OOP , Algorithms , Communication Networks and more..**
+**Acquired skills in Data Structure , OOP , Algorithms  ,  Communication Networks and more..**

 **In both operating systems Linux and Windows.**